diyscif/diyscif/scif-thesis.md

 R~w~ is calculated by measuring sound transmission from one test cabin into another divided by the test component.
 The test is carried out in one-third octave or octave steps.
-White noise with the given bandwidth is used as test sound.
+White noise, a random signal with equal intensity across different frequencies, with the given bandwidth is used as test sound.
 A frequency response curve R is thus obtained in the so-called building-acoustics frequency range between 100 Hz and 3.15 kHz.
 The frequency response curve R is then compared to a reference curve B in order to derive a single comparison value.
 In the comparison, the reference curve is shifted in 1 dB steps onto the frequency response curve until the sum of the undershoots S~U~ of the frequency response curve compared to the reference curve is less than 32 dB. [@moeser2009 pp. 256-257]

 ![For the definition of the weighted sound reduction index R~w~.
 B = Reference curve, B~v~ = Shifted reference curve, M = Measured values, U = Undershoots of